JKWA/funx/README.md

 ### Validation

-Monex supports validation workflows by combining multiple checks into a single monadic operation:
+Funx supports validation workflows by combining multiple checks into a single monadic operation:

 - **`sequence_a/1`**: Sequences a list of applicatives without short-circuiting, collecting all successes if all values are valid or accumulating all errors if any failures occur.
 This ensures that the entire list is processed, even if some elements fail, making it suitable for scenarios where gathering all errors is preferred over stopping at the first failure.